 LITTLE CHURCH during 9.30 am Sunday Mass, for the benefit of the little children – no meetings during the summer until school starts again in September.

 REPOSITORY: Cards for all occasions including First Holy Communions, Directories, Missals, medals, crucifixes, silver crosses & much more.
 Orders taken for First Holy Communion Gifts – please call in at the Repository to see what is available.
 Prayer cards for St Peregrine (Patron Saint of cancer sufferers).

 CHORLEY HOSPITAL: Please contact St Joseph’s, Harper’s Lane (262713) if any member of your family is admitted into the Hospital and needs the priest to visit.
 In an emergency, the ward staff will call in the duty priest chaplain via the switchboard.

 THE UPPER ROOM is available to hire for all your meetings, functions, parties etc.

-CHORLEY FOOD BANK (Living Waters Storehouse): Please continue to support the food bank.
-Donations may be left in the church porch to be taken through to Chorley.
+CHORLEY FOOD BANK – donations may be left in the porch for onward transport to Chorley.

 Parish Office: St Joseph’s Presbytery, 28, Bolton Road, Adlington, Chorley PR6 9NA